CedricAllain/dripp/README.md

 python eval_synthetic.py
 ```

-> When run in parallel with 40 CPU, takes approximately
+> When run in parallel with 40 CPU, takes approximately 92 minutes.

 To get the results on [MNE sample dataset](https://mne.tools/dev/overview/datasets_index.html#sample) (figure 4 in paper)